end3r/100-days-of-code/README.md

 **Time spent**: 4h

-**Today's Progress**: Hex Counter: created the army selection screen.
+**Today's Progress**: NSHex Counter: created the army selection screen.

 **Thoughts:** Spent more time than I should because of some weird issues when dynamically creating the actions on clicking the tiles.